makmn1/CISC-3142-Review/README.md

 through the class itself and inherited classes.
 - Private members can only be accessed through the class/struct itself.

+To access data members of a class or struct instance in C++, we use dot notation or arrow notation to access the member through a pointer.

 ### Default Arguments
 Any function can take in default arguments, but default arguments must be the last ones to be defined in the function parameter list.